electrode-io/fynpo/docusaurus/docs/packages.md

 Adds `fynpo` as a dev dependency in the monorepo and also add necessary configurations.

 ### [fynpo](https://github.com/electrode-io/fynpo/tree/master/packages/fynpo)
-The main mono-repo management tool that the user's mono-repo installs.
+Lerna based mono-repo management tool that the user's mono-repo installs.
 It supports the below listed commands.

 - `fynpo init` - Initialize a new fynpo monorepo.
 Supports `commitlint` option to add commitlint config to an existing repo.